UofA-Blueprint/DishZero/backend/README.md

     ```
     query:
     ```
-    qr_code: qr_code of the dish to be borrowed
+    qid: qr_code of the dish to be borrowed
+    ```

+- #### POST `/api/dish/return?qid=`
+    This route will return a dish if the user is logged in and the dish is borrowed by the user.
+The route will also update the transaction in the database.

+    headers:
+    ```
+    x-api-key: preset constant api key
+    session-token: generated sessionCookie from firebase after login
+    ```
+    query:
+    ```
+    qid: qr_code of the dish to be returned
     ```

 ### Transactions